Vaccines and treatments for COVID-19: Safety after authorization

 Reporting safety concerns for vaccines

-Anyone who witnesses or experiences a possible reaction to a vaccine is encouraged to report it to their health care provider.
+We encourage anyone who witnesses or experiences a possible reaction to a vaccine to report it to their health care provider.

-Health care providers are required to report possible reactions following vaccination to their local public health authority.
+Health care providers must report possible reactions following vaccination to their local public health authority.
 The public health authority then reports them to the Public Health Agency of Canada.

 COVID-19 vaccine safety: Weekly report on possible reactions following vaccination